Red Line (Chennai Metro): Phase II

-The second phase is estimated to cost ₹63246 crore of which initially ₹4710 crore was loaned by JICA.
-On 14 February 2021, Prime Minister of India announced that the government has set aside ₹63000 crore for the construction of phase II and further extension.
+The second phase is estimated to cost ₹632.46 billion of which initially ₹47.1 billion was loaned by Japan International Cooperation Agency.
+On 14 February 2021, the Prime Minister of India announced that the government has set aside ₹630 billion for the construction of phase II and further extension.
 The line is expected to be completed by 2028.

 Phase II extension

 In 2022, the state government proposed a branch extension for the fifth line from Koyambedu to Avadi, covering an approximate 16.1 km.
 In early 2024, feasibility report was submitted by CMRL for the proposed expansion of the line, green lighting the same.
 It was later decided to extend the line till Pattabiram.
-Detailed Project Report is approved by Government of Tamil Nadu on May 2025 and forwarded to Government of India for final approval.
-A depot near Pattabiram stretch of Outer Ring Road is also planned.
+The Detailed Project Report was approved by the Government of Tamil Nadu in May 2025 and forwarded to the Government of India for final approval.
+A depot near Pattabiram stretch of Outer Ring Road is also planned as a part of the expansion.